At A Glance

 Coaching Supervision

 Goal: Bring depth and reflection to a coach’s practice.
-Ensure well being and development of the coach.
+Formative, normative and restorative.

 Key stakeholders: Coach Supervisor and coach(es).
 Coach Supervisors are professional coach practitioners, more experienced than the coach, who get involved intimately to refine the coach’s practice, and bring reflection and discernment in how far they can go.

-Key stakeholders: A mentor and a mentee (or mentees).
-Where the mentor has more experience than the mentees in their respective fields.
+Key stakeholders: A mentor-coach and a mentee (or mentees).
+Where the mentor-coach has more experience than the mentees in their respective fields and is embedded within the professional body.

 Common Impediments to the Coaching Supervision Process